“Cracker Jacks and crimson! Why do you have to be so mean?” Scarlett Lee cried. “It’s Christmas! Why can’t everyone just love each other?”

 “My arm is going to be purple and green where he hit me!” she said.

 She looked at her mother washing the dirty dishes alone and decided to help her dry them.
-She could not let her mother do all the work while everyone else freeloaded.
+She could not let her mother do all the work while everyone else sat around all day.

-“This is not Christmas!
-It’s chaos.
-Even I can figure that out!”
+“This isn’t Christmas—it’s chaos.
+Even I can tell that!”
 Scarlett yelled.
 Just then, the Christmas tree toppled on its side and sat lopsided with its ornaments and blinking lights.

 “Why don’t we play board games together?
 Or maybe we can sing some Christmas carols by the fireplace?”
 Scarlett said.
 “Why can’t we be a family?”